 We are thrilled to see that a course using an integrated learning approach and our business game, The Fresh Connection, got awarded!

 The Fresh Connection is a cross-functional business simulation game focused on Value Chain Management.
 The business game challenges its participants to implement an effective supply chain strategy for a (virtual) manufacturer of fruit juices faced with declining performance.
 In teams of 4, participants will represent the functional roles of VP Purchasing, VP Operations, VP Supply Chain, and VP Sales.

 The Fresh Connection is versatile and can be used for courses of varying complexity and at all levels of higher education so students can develop their hard- and soft skills.
 Additionally, it can be used for in-company training to help foster cross-functional alignment and highlight the importance of Strategic Value Chain Management.

 It is also available with the textbook Mastering the Supply Chain by Ed Weenk, making it easy to implement the business simulation game into your curriculum.

 As you can see, using a business simulation game helps you achieve your study objectives and is also a very positive experience for students and teachers likewise.
 If you are curious to learn more about The Fresh Connection, you should give it a try yourself!

-Join our free gameplay session with The Fresh Connection on November 9th, 2021.
+Join our free gameplay session with The Fresh Connection.
 During this event, you will be put in a team with other participants.
 You and your team will experience the power of true alignment and a well-articulated supply chain strategy, supported by tactical skills and knowledge.
 Register on our event page.

 If you are also interested in learning more about The Integrated Learning Approach, feel free to download our free whitepaper here.